 All clerks are assigned a supervising partner, mentor and buddy to assist with on-the-job training for each rotation – an immediate support network to help smooth the transition from university and assist with your professional development.
 While your main focus will be corporate work, everyone has the opportunity to assist on pro bono matters, innovation projects and participate in firm-wide activities.

 During the clerkship you’ll take part in our customised in-house training, and cover topics such as research, analysis, drafting, developing technical skills, interpersonal effectiveness, teamwork, business development and client orientation.
+As you progress through your rotations you’ll develop invaluable skills and knowledge and gain first-hand experience of our various practice groups.

 Understanding the mechanics of legal practice through research, drafting memos, attending court and meeting clients will all help to build your confidence.
 And we’ll encourage you to contribute ideas and your own fresh perspective.